National Underwater Reconnaissance Office: History

-Sherry Sontag and Christopher Drew argue that the origin of NURO was the Soviet submarine K-129 that had sunk outside Hawaii in March 1968.
-When USS Halibut returned half a year later with 22,000 photos of the Soviet submarine, the CIA realized the significance of underwater reconnaissance.
+In Blind Man's Bluff: The Untold Story of American Submarine Espionage, Sherry Sontag and Christopher Drew argue that the origin of NURO was the sinking of Soviet submarine K-129 outside Hawaii in March 1968.
+When the USS Halibut returned half a year later with 22,000 photos of the Soviet submarine, the CIA realized the significance of underwater reconnaissance.
 NURO was initially formed by CIA Director Richard Helms and dominated by the CIA: "from the day NURO was formed, the CIA [with its Deputy Director for Science and Technology Carl Duckett] took charge.
 [Captain James] Bradley [from U.S. Naval Intelligence] could spare only a few people for the new office.
 His entire staff in the undersea part of Office of Naval Intelligence numbered only about a few dozen.
 The CIA, however, had no such constraints.
 It moved in with eight permanent staffers and more consultants loyal to the agency".
-The Navy prepared to go down with a midget submarine to K-129.
-However, the CIA wanted the whole submarine.
+The Navy prepared to use a midget submarine to investigate K-129 underwater, but the CIA wanted the whole submarine.
 They built the ship Glomar Explorer (now GSF Explorer) to raise K-129, which became very expensive (up to 500 million dollars).
 From the mid-1970s, the CIA lost its day-to-day control of NURO.
 Captain James Bradley was able to conduct his own special project operations.
 Through Bradley it was a direct link to General Alexander Haig and Henry Kissinger.
 From 1972 to 1974, the Secretary of Navy John Warner was the director of NURO.